Linear Dependence of Post-irradiation Input Bias Currents on Pre-irradiation Values in Silicon Bipolar Microcircuits: Results and Discussion

 The experiments for comparator LM2901 and amplifier MC4741 are performed at room temperature.
-Would the linear correlation hold for high-temperature irradiation?
-To check this possibility, we performed the gamma ray irradiation experiments for amplifier LM324N (with PNP-type simple input stage) at both room temperature $T=25$ $^{\circ}$C and high temperatures $T=80$, 120, and 175 $^{\circ}$C. The dose rate is set to 10 rad/s(Si).
+Would the {linear dependence} hold for high-temperature irradiation?
+To check this possibility, we performed the gamma ray irradiation experiments for amplifier LM324N (with PNP-type simple input stage) at both room temperature ($T=25$ $^{\circ}$C) and high temperatures of $T=80$, 120, and 175 $^{\circ}$C. The dose rate is set to 10 rad(Si)/s.
 The P-P plot of obtained results are shown in Fig.~\ref{LM324N_DIB}.
-It is seen that the linear correlation also holds for these higher temperatures.
+It is seen that the {linear $I_B^0$ dependence of $\Delta I_B$} also holds for these higher temperatures.
 This is clearly reflected by the Pearson's correlation coefficient, which is plotted in Fig.~\ref{fig:pearsonR} (c) as a function of the total dose for different temperatures.
 Different from the other two devices, the coefficient first decreases and then increases with increasing dose.
-On the other hand, the higher the temperature, the stronger the correlation.
+On the other hand, the higher the temperature, {the more significant the linear dependence}.

 The two derived current components using Eq.
 (1) are displayed in Fig.~\ref{LM324N_slope}.
-It is seen that the correlated current component is much sensitive to the elevated temperature than the independent current component.
-At room temperature, the independent current component dominates; at higher temperature, the correlated current component becomes comparable or even larger.
+It is seen that the {linearly-dependent} current component is much sensitive to the elevated temperature than the independent current component.
+At room temperature, the independent current component dominates; at higher temperature, the {dependent} current component becomes comparable or even larger.